johbry17/johbry17/README.md

 I’m a data analyst and visualization practitioner blending analytical rigor with storytelling empathy.

-My path to data ran through global development, environmental policy, and hospitality, experiences that taught me to see systems and read people.
-I approach data like a translator, connecting signal and story so insight lands clearly, whatever the audience.
+My path to data ran through global development, environmental policy, and hospitality.
+Those experiences taught me to see systems and read people.
+I approach data like a translator, connecting signal and story so insight lands clearly—whatever the audience.

 My projects are thoughtful, reproducible, and well-documented, designed to communicate as clearly as they compute.
 I work in Python, SQL, and R, with a growing focus on machine learning: building predictive models that are as understandable as they are powerful.